alex-ball/rdaslides/README.md

       - rdaslides.pdf
       - rdaslides-slides.pdf
       - rdaslides.cls
+      - rdacolors.sty
+      - beamerthemeRDA.sty
+      - rdamscwg.sty
       - rdamsdwg.sty
+      - rdaslides.ins

   * Running `make inst` installs the files (and images) in the user's TeX tree.
   * Running `make install` installs the files (and images) in the local TeX tree.

+### Pre-requisites ###

+The documentation uses fonts from the XCharter and sourcesanspro packages, as well as sourcecodepro if XeLaTeX or LuaLaTeX is used, or zi4 (inconsolata) otherwise.
+To compile the documentation successfully, you will need the minted package installed and working.

 ### Manual way ###

+To install the class from scratch, follow these instructions.
+If you have downloaded the zip file from the [Releases] page on GitHub, you can skip the first two steps.

  1. Compile rdaslides.dtx just as you would a normal LaTeX file.
+You will need to enable shell escape for minted to work properly.
 As well as the usual PDF (or DVI) and auxiliary files, several others are generated.

  2. Compile rdaslides.dtx a second time with `-jobname=rdaslides-slides`
     as a command line option to generate the sample slides.
+Again, you will need to enable shell escape for minted to work properly.

  3. Move the files to your TeX tree as follows:

       - `source/latex/rdaslides`: rdaslides.dtx, rdaslides.ins
-      - `tex/latex/rdaslides`: rdaslides.cls, rdamsdwg.sty,
+      - `tex/latex/rdaslides`: rdaslides.cls, rdacolors.sty,
+         beamerthemeRDA.sty, rdamscwg.sty, rdamsdwg.sty,
          rda-bg-normal.jpeg rda-bg-title1.jpeg rda-bg-title2.jpeg
       - `doc/latex/rdaslides`: rdaslides.pdf, rdaslides-slides.pdf,
          README.md